magneticio/vamp.io/content/documentation/tutorials/deploy-wordpress-and-mysql.md

 memory: 380MB
 ```
 ### Create a blueprint
-We can now create a simple blueprint that references our artifacts ready for deployment.
+Now we can create a simple blueprint that references our artifacts ready for deployment.
 A Vamp blueprint creates scalable services by joining togehter breed descriptions and a scale.
 Services are grouped into clusters to allow easy distribution of incoming traffic - more on this later.

 Our blueprint will use two clusters - one for the database service and one for the Wordpress service.